Elias Díaz Player Props: Rockies vs. Nationals

-Elias Diaz -- 1-for-4 in his last game -- will be in action for the Colorado Rockies against the Washington Nationals, with MacKenzie Gore on the mound, on April 7 at 8:40 PM ET.
+The Colorado Rockies and Elias Diaz, who went 1-for-3 last time in action, take on Trevor Williams and the Washington Nationals at Coors Field, Saturday at 8:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Nationals.
+He had a one-hit performance in his most recent game (1-for-3) against the Nationals.

 Elias Díaz Game Info & Props vs. the Nationals